thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 Note: that above we used `@Inject(featureEnabledToken) private featureEnabled` without any typing information; e.g. `private featureEnabled:boolean`.

 Okay awesome, we can use strings and types as tokens to inject dependencies in our application.
-Unfortunately, using string tokens like this, opens up potential for naming collisions.
+Unfortunately, using string tokens like this opens up potential risks for naming collisions.

 ## The problem with string tokens